samjmccormick/odin-members-only/README.md

 When you’re satisfied with your work, deploy your project on your chosen PaaS (list of PaaS providers from the Deployment lesson) and share it below!

 1. look at adding connect-pg-simple to store postgres session information (I think to automatically connect)
+2. look at adding async handler
+3. validation as well